Wayland (protocol): Wayland Security Module

 Wayland Security Module is a proposition that resembles the Linux Security Module interface found in the Linux kernel.

 Some applications (especially the ones related to accessibility) require privileged capabilities that should work across different Wayland compositors.
 Currently, applications under Wayland are generally unable to perform any sensitive tasks such as taking screenshots or injecting input events without going through xdg-desktop-portal or obtaining privileged access to the system.
 The security model forced by Wayland also creates mouse position problems when attempting to type text in many games.

 Wayland Security Module is a way to delegate security decisions within the compositor to a centralized security decision engine.

 Adoption

 The Wayland protocol is designed to be simple so that additional protocols and interfaces need to be defined and implemented to achieve a holistic windowing system.
 While many graphical toolkits already fully support Wayland, the developers of the graphical shells are cooperating with the Wayland developers to create the necessary additional interfaces.

 Desktop Linux distributions

-Most major Linux distributions default to using Wayland.
-Some notable examples are:
+Notable Linux distributions that default to using Wayland include: